Cristiandis/NTIX/docs/introduction.md

     E --> H[state.json]
 ```

-1. **ConfigLoader** reads your Lua config and parses options + packages
+1. **ConfigLoader** reads your Lua config and parses options, packages, and config files
-2. **DiffEngine** compares your config against the current state (installed packages + NTIX state file)
+2. **DiffEngine** compares your config against the current state (installed packages + NTIX state file), including config-file actions
-3. **ExecutionEngine** applies the diff - installing, upgrading, or removing packages as needed
+3. **ExecutionEngine** applies the diff - installing, upgrading, or removing packages, and creating or updating config files
 4. **StateService** persists what was done so the next run knows what NTIX manages

 ### Package managers